kartikasilalahi/movie/README.md

 ## Note:
-### Answers to Anagram logic test questions are in the Anagram.js file.
+### The solution for Anagram logic test questions is in the Anagram.js file.
 Thank you